Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 * new "instant" hashrate computation (less variance), average hashrate not changed
 * (use --legacy-5s-hashrate to revert to previous way of computing instant hashrate: avg of last 5s)
 * OpenCL program cache (faster startup time when -t > 1)
+* linux launch scripts: added option to auto restart the miner if it crashes
 * updated FAQ & README

 #### Version 1.5.0 beta